microsoft/nni/docs/en_US/Compression/QuickStart.rst

 Export Quantized Model
 ^^^^^^^^^^^^^^^^^^^^^^
 You can export the quantized model directly by using ``torch.save`` api and the quantized model can be loaded by ``torch.load`` without any extra modification.
-The following example shows the normal proceduce of saving, loading quantized model and get related parameters in QAT.
+The following example shows the normal procedure of saving, loading quantized model and get related parameters in QAT.

 .. code-block:: python